 RADNOR, Pa.
 (Feb.
-13, 2012) — More than 1,600 young Edisons, Franklins, and Graham Bells will present their inventions and test their science knowledge in 47 events at the prestigious 2012 Southeastern Pennsylvania Science Olympiad Regional Competition on Monday, March 5, 2012, at Cabrini College.
+25, 2013) — More than 1,400 young Edisons, Franklins and Graham Bells will present their inventions and test their science knowledge in 48 events at the prestigious 2013 Southeastern Pennsylvania Science Olympiad Regional Competition on Monday, March 4, 2013, at Cabrini College.

 Whizzing helicopters, forensic investigations, remote-controlled robots, and watershed management planning will keep participants at the top of their games, and spectators on the edges of their seats.

-Students from 79 middle and high schools in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties will compete for medals in two age groups (grades 6-9 and grades 9-12), and for a place in the State Competition.
-Last year, 70 schools competed in the regional Olympiad at Cabrini.
+Students from 67 middle and high schools in Bucks, Chester, Delaware, Montgomery and Philadelphia counties will compete for medals in two age groups (grades 6-9 and grades 9-12), and for a place in the State Competition.

 “Cabrini is proud to bring to campus top science students from the area and recognize them for their academic excellence,” said Dr. Anne Coleman, the Olympiad’s southeastern regional director and assistant professor of life and physical sciences at Cabrini.

 “The Science Olympiad provides an opportunity for students to participate in authentic scientific discovery and experimentation, and encourages pursuit of careers in these areas critical to the future of our country.”